 It’s thanks to this, that you can know if a sound comes from high up or below you.

-To record all binaural audio, you need two microphones and an artificial head.
+To record binaural audio, you need two microphones and an artificial head of some sorts.
 On the Neumann KU 100, as well as other artificial heads.
-Microphones are placed within the artificial ears.
+Microphones are placed within artificial ears.

 This creates an extremely lifelike recording.

-The shape of the ears, ear canal, material and shoulders are all important sound cues, to help humans determine sound.
+The shape of the ears, ear canal, material, and shoulders all create important sound cues, that help us determine the location of a sound.

 A sound that is behind you, will be partly blocked because of the form of the ear.
 This will remove some of the high frequencies.
 On the other hand, a sound right in front of you, will not be blocked partly by the ear and will have all the frequencies.